 Street Performances: Street performers and buskers on Fremont Street come in all shapes, sizes, and talent levels.
-One of my favorite non-gambling activities is to watch the more talented acts do their thing.
-While most are not worth your time, and even could qualify as an eye/earsore, there are acts worth the time.
+One of my favorite non-gambling activities is watching the more talented acts do their thing.

 Go-karts: Located in Neonopolis, Gene Woods Racing “Drift” Experiences will have you ripping around an indoor track on all-electric go-karts.